vedhamereddy/GettingAIISentimental/README.md

 # GettingAIISentimental

 **What the Project Does:**
-> Our program is an AI model which is designed to take a set of data and determine whether the sentences within the collection, demonstrate a positive or negative sentiment with __ accuracy.
+> Our program is an AI model which is designed to take a set of data and determine whether the sentences within the collection, demonstrate a positive or negative sentiment.
 Our program in particular is unique due to our "hybrid algorithm", in which we combined Convolutional Neural Networks, K Nearest Neighbors, and Support Vector Machine algorithms together.
 With each method being more accurate than the last, we were able to obtain precise results with great efficiency.